-LGNZ and SOLGM's joing VOTE 2019 campaign is about listening and engaging on the issues that matter to people that will make New Zealand a better place to live, work and play.
+LGNZ's Vote2016 campaign has been about listening and engaging on the issues that matter to people that will make New Zealand a better place to live, work and play.

-To make sure people vote early we urge people to post their papers on Saturday 5 October – or ‘Vote Day’.
+To make sure people voted early we urged people to post their papers on Saturday 1 October – or ‘Vote Day’.

 Our research has shown some of the main reasons people give for not voting are they forgot, ran out of time or were too busy.

 Click here to view our media release about Vote Day.

 How people could get involved

 People could learn more about the Vote2016 campaign by following us via our social sites:

 We regularly posted information about the elections and the issues we had been told that matter to New Zealanders through our research.

 For more information about our background research to the Vote2016 campaign click here.